San Diego, CA (PRWEB) October 24, 2013

 Within the next few years, smart buildings with wireless lighting solutions will save billions of dollars of energy, labor and component costs, according to global technology research firm ON World.
 The growth of standards based solutions are creating a new generation of integrated wireless lighting controls that will reduce communications costs by a factor of 10.

-“Today, a typical building wastes almost a third of its lighting energy due to inefficient or non-existent lighting control systems,” says Mareca Hatler ON World’s research director.
+“Today, a typical building wastes almost a third of its lighting energy due to inefficient or non-existent lighting control systems,” said Mareca Hatler ON World’s research director.
 “Wireless energy management systems that integrate with a building’s lighting infrastructure is one of the fastest growing areas in building automation.”

 ON World’s survey of 85 professional installers found that 59% are providing wireless lighting controls.
 Over half provide a centralized wireless lighting control system and about a quarter install lighting systems that use wireless adapters.
 Nearly 6 in 10 provide a wireless lighting control system that features occupancy detection, 34% daylighting and 26% support utility demand response programs.